When you are first learning how to sew, you should prepare for an investment of time, education and practice.

 Now, reflecting on your week, I want you to think about where some of those activities could be reduced or quit all together to make room for your sewing.
 You are going to have to make time for this craft, making time for it before you start will help you determine when you are going to practice.

-In your workbook, make your tentative practice schedule.
+Make your tentative practice schedule.
 I know you might at this point think I’m crazy, but if you don’t do this, you won't easily commit to your practice.
 Its easy to say, I will get to it later, when you are not accountable to anyone else but yourself.
 Use this schedule, trust me- its going to help you so much and this part is essential to build a solid sewing practice.

 I might seem like an OCD time management person right now, but I know and have seen what works for beginner sewists.
 If you do this step now, you will thank me later.